Prosthodontic Procedures

 Veneers are a relatively thin piece of ceramic or resin that is glued onto the surface of a tooth.
 They can be used to restore damaged teeth, rotated teeth, or to improve aesthetics.
 Usually an amount of tooth preparation is required for the veneer to 'sit into' but modern techniques allow veneers to be made that stick straight onto the tooth surface, rather like fake fingernails!

 Our Pittsburgh office is a state-of-the-art, full-service facility.
-We serve Pittsburgh patients in two convenient locations:
+We serve Pittsburgh patients in our convenient office location: